 - VI.
 Catalog Course Description

 - Participants engage in a hands-on experience working with children with autism spectrum disorder in a classroom setting.
 Students use applied behavior analysis, observation, and informal assessment techniques to increase skills and change behavior.
-Minimum 40 hours of field experience.
+Students complete thirty hours of field experience.

 - VII.
 Required Course Content and Direction

 - describe the learning characteristics of children with autism spectrum disorder with a focus on the development of speech and language;

 - demonstrate the ability to use the principles of applied behavior analysis when working with children with special learning needs in cognitive, language, social, and motor skills;